Jesse Watters on Trump's rally performances: Democrats don't get it's 'partially entertainment'

 Co-host Geraldo Rivera compared Trump to a "great fighter," saying he can spot weaknesses in his opponents.

-"He finds the weak spot wherever it is.
-He's like a great fighter.
+"He finds the weak spot wherever it is ...
 He knows," Rivera said.
 "And he's also he's such an oversized personality that he blocks out the sun."